prateek312/booking-frontend/README.md

     Install the project dependencies by running either of the following commands:

         If you use npm:

 npm install

 If you use Yarn:

     yarn install

-Once the dependencies are installed, start the development server with the following command:
+# Once the dependencies are installed, start the development server with the following command:

     If you use npm:

+    sql

 npm start

 If you use Yarn:

+sql

         yarn start

     The frontend server will start running and automatically open in your default web browser at http://localhost:3000.

-# Usage
+Usage

-The frontend provides a user interface for performing the following operations:
+# The frontend provides a user interface for performing the following operations:

     1. Create a booking
     2. Read one or more bookings